projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 * Storage device with USB interface (such as USB Flash or SATA disk connected with a USB 3.0 SATA converter).
-* Disable **Intel Hyper Threading Technology** in the BIOS to avoid interference from logical cores for the logical partition scenario.
+* Disable **Intel Hyper Threading Technology** in the BIOS to avoid interference from logical cores for the partitioned scenario.
-* In the logical partition scenario, two VMs (running Ubuntu OS) are started by the ACRN hypervisor.
+* In the partitioned scenario, two VMs (running Ubuntu OS) are started by the ACRN hypervisor.
 Each VM has its own root filesystem.
 Set up each VM by following the `Ubuntu desktop installation
   <https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop>`_ instructions